vecnavium-pm-pl/FloatingTextCreator/README.md

 Have a suggestion?

-Feel free to contact me in the [Support Discord Server](https://discord.gg/jWFB56RqUN) and suggest the suggestion you have in mind for this plugin!
+Feel free to contact me in the [Support Discord Server](https://discord.gg/jWFB56RqUN) and suggest the suggestion you have in mind for this plugin
 No Pocketmine-MP Spoons support!
 If you are using a modified Pocketmine-MP build/version you will not get assisted.